Stellar Dirac

 The analysis

-planets and planets’ moons supports the fact that quantization in atomic
+planets’ moons supports the fact that quantization in atomic

 and stellar systems has the same mechanism that is